ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 ## Code requirements

-You need to have the following installed in your python environment:
+You need to have the following packages installed in your python environment:

 ```powershell
 python -m pip install -U numpy scipy scikit-rf metas_unclib matplotlib
 ```

-Of course, you need load the file `umTRL.py` into your main script (see the examples).
+Of course, you need to load the file `umTRL.py` into your main script (see the examples).

 ## How to use